 About Ares

-Ares is a male German Shepherd almost 6 years old.
+Ares is a male German Shepherd about 6 years old.
 Carefully selected as a great representative of his breed, Lydia decided to make him part of their program.
 Lydia has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing